The effects of Hurricane Irma

 All across Florida, the ground is giving way as gaping holes are opening in backyards, homes and apartments, schoolyards, and roadways.
-The culprits are sinkholes caused in part by the extra water from Hurricane Irma.
+The reason?
+Sinkholes are opening under these buildings caused in part by the extra water from Hurricane Irma.

 Irma’s soaking, torrential rains have made the ground so heavy that in some places it’s collapsing into underground voids causing sinkholes.
-Heavy rains and flooding can often accelerate the phenomenon that is sinkhole activity.
-This is oftentimes the result of changes in the hydrostatic pressure caused by rising water and tides.
-We have already received multiple inquiries from property owners and managers who located stress to retaining walls and foundations, especially where the water withdrew before the storm surged back.
+Heavy rains and flooding can often accelerate the phenomenon that is sinkhole activity, as it increases how much water is being introduced to the earth’s rock.

 In less than two weeks, there have been at least eight Florida communities affected by sinkholes likely due to Hurricane Irma, usually involving cracking in walls, sidewalks, and ceilings.